-The controversy surrounding the origins of the Pacific Islanders, and the structure of traditional society, significant social and political theres of the nineteenth and twentieth centures including the impact of Western religious and economic interests, great power imperialism, self-determination and the remnants of colonialism, the social and economic effects of tourism, and the survival of traditional values.
+The controversy surrounding the origins of the Pacific Islanders, and the structure of traditional society, significant social and political themes of the 19th and 20th centuries including the impact of Western religious and economic interests, great power imperialism, self-determination and the remnants of colonialism, the social and economic effects of fourism, and the survival of traditional values.

-Lectures and seminars, with assessment based on essays and seminar papers.
+Lectures and seminars, with assessment based on essays, seminar papers and one class test.